SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 MASHMulti-Agency Safeguarding HubProfessionalSingle point of contact for safeguarding referrals

-MLDModerate Learning DifficultyConditionAttainment significantly below age-related expectations across the curriculum
+MLDModerate Learning DifficultyConditionAttainment well below age-related expectations across the curriculum

 MSIMulti-Sensory ImpairmentConditionCombined visual and hearing impairment